-(a) At December 31, 2023 and 2022, included total U.S. GSE obligations of \$37.3 billion and \$27.7 billion, respectively, which were mortgage-related.
+(a) At December 31, 2024 and 2023, included total U.S. GSE obligations of \$67.1 billion and \$37.3 billion, respectively, which were mortgage-related. (b) Physical commodities inventories are generally accounted for at the lower of cost or net realizable value.
+"Net realizable value" is a term defined in U.S. GAAP as

-Physical commodities inventories are generally accounted for at the lower of cost or net realizable value.
+(b) Physical commodities inventories are generally accounted for at the lower of cost or net realizable value.
 "Net realizable value" is a term defined in U.S. GAAP as not exceeding fair value less costs to sell ("transaction costs").
 Transaction costs for the Bank's physical commodities inventories are either not applicable or immaterial to the value of the inventory.
 Therefore, net realizable value approximates fair value for the Bank's physical commodities inventories.
 When fair value hedging has been applied (or when net realizable value is below cost), the carrying value of physical commodities approximates fair value, because under fair value hedge accounting, the cost basis is adjusted for changes in fair value.
 Refer to Note 6 for a further discussion of the Bank's hedge accounting relationships.
 To provide consistent fair value disclosure information, all physical commodities inventories have been included in each period presented.